RichCap/Exclusive_RG-A_Momentum_Corrections/README.md

 ## Update Notes:

+### On 8-11-2022:
+1) Updates to python code:
+    * Updated both inbending and outbending proton corrections (without phi dependance)
+    * Also updated time estimation of code (minor edit)
+2) Updates to jupyter notebook:
+    * Updated some cells/options and fixed (possible) issues with some parts of the correction generating code
+3) Current evaluation of corrections:
+    * Outbending Proton corrections work well for double pion channel in terms of Proton AND Electron Bins/Sectors
+        * Would have left as it was, however, the π0 channel was not as well off, so an additional correction was added
+    * Outbending Proton corrections work well for double pion channel in terms of Proton AND Electron Bins/Sectors

 ### On 8-10-2022:
 #### As of 8:00 pm
 * Edited the jupyter notebook file and the python script (cleaned up old/outdated code)